Colorado potato beetle: Larvae

 The orange-pink larvae have a large, 9-segmented abdomen, black head, and prominent spiracles, and may measure up to 15 mm in length in their final instar stage.

 The beetle larva has four instar stages.
-The head remains black throughout these stages, but the pronotum changes colour from black in first- and second-instar larvae to having an orange-brown edge in its third-instar.
-In fourth-instar larvae, about half the pronotum is coloured light brown.
-This tribe is characterised within the subfamily by round to oval-shaped convex bodies, which are usually brightly coloured, simple claws which separate at the base, open cavities behind the procoxae, and a variable apical segment of the maxillary palp.
+The head remains black throughout these stages, but the pronotum changes color from black in first- and second-instar larvae to having an orange-brown edge in its third-instar.
+In fourth-instar larvae, about half the pronotum is colored light brown.
+This tribe is characterized within the subfamily by round to oval-shaped convex bodies, which are usually brightly colored, simple claws which separate at the base, open cavities behind the procoxae, and a variable apical segment of the maxillary palp.

 Distribution

 The beetle is most likely native to the area between Colorado and northern Mexico and was discovered in 1824 by Thomas Say in the Rocky Mountains.
 It is found in North America and is present in every state and province except Alaska, California, Hawaii and Nevada.
-It now has a wide distribution across Europe and Asia, totalling more than 16 million km^{2}.
+It now has a wide distribution across Europe and Asia, totaling more than 16 million km^{2}.

 Its first association with the potato plant (Solanum tuberosum) was not made until about 1859, when it began destroying potato crops in the region of Omaha, Nebraska.
 Its spread eastward was rapid, at an average distance of 140 km per year.
 The beetle has the potential to spread to temperate areas of East Asia, India, South America, Africa, New Zealand and Australia.